 Alison Rushton qualified with a Graduate Diploma in Physiotherapy from the Middlesex Hospital School of Physiotherapy in 1987.
 She went on to specialise in musculoskeletal physiotherapy, and then to undertake further study to commence teaching full time in 1993.
 In support of her educational and manipulative physiotherapy focus, Alison completed an MSc in Manipulative Physiotherapy in 1997 and a Doctorate in Education in 2004.
 Alison has worked here at the University of Birmingham since 2001.

 Alison's involvement in teaching, learning and supervision encompasses the subject areas of musculoskeletal physiotherapy, manipulative therapy, evidence based healthcare, clinical reasoning and education.
-Her involvement is focused to the postgraduate programmes, particularly teaching on the MSc Advanced Manipulative Physiotherapy programme and supervising doctoral research students.
+Her involvement is focused to the postgraduate programmes, particularly teaching and supervision on the MSc Advanced Manipulative Physiotherapy, MSc Exercise and Sports Medicine (Football) and MRes Health Research programmes and supervising PhD students.

 Alison’s background in research reflects activity in two areas: musculoskeletal (particularly low back pain, spinal surgery and Whiplash Associated Disorder), and professional development in manipulative physiotherapy.

-Alison has been awarded a fellowship of the MACP and Honorary membership of the OMT Espana Terapia Manual Ortopedica for her national and international contribution to the development of manipulative physiotherapy.
+Alison has been awarded a fellowship of the Musculoskeletal Association of Chartered Physiotherapists MACP and Honorary membership of the OMT Espana Terapia Manual Ortopedica for her national and international contribution to the development of manipulative physiotherapy.

 Musculoskeletal focused research activity